tothemoon-org/extension-blocks/spec.md

 #### Bootstrapping

-In order to bootstrap the activation of extension blocks, a "genesis" resolution transaction MUST be mined in the first block to include an extension block commitment along with any entering outputs (the `activation` block).
+In order to bootstrap the activation of extension blocks, a "genesis" resolution transaction MUST be mined in the first block to include any entering outputs (the `activation` block).
 This is the only resolution transaction in existence that does not require a reference to a previous resolution transaction.

-The genesis resolution transaction MAY also include a 1-100 byte script in the first input, containing a single push-only opcode.
-This allows the miner of the genesis resolution to add a special message.
-The input script MUST execute without failure (no malformed pushdatas, no OP_RESERVED).

 #### Resolution Rules